livetrails/targetj/README.md

 This method is invoked only after the final step of updating the actual value is completed, assuming the target has a defined steps value.

 10. **onImperativeStep**
-onImperativeStep() This callback tracks the progress of imperative targets defined inside the declarative target.
-If there are multiple imperative targets, this method is called at every step, identifiable by their target name.
-It allows for easy orchestration between several targets.
+   - `onImperativeStep()`: This callback tracks the progress of imperative targets defined within a declarative target.
+If there are multiple imperative targets, this method is called at each step, identifiable by their target name.
+You can also use `on${targetName}Step` to track individual targets with their own callbacks.
+For example, `onWidthStep()` is called on each update of the `width` target.

 11. **onImperativeEnd**
-It is similar to onImperativeStep, but it is called when the imperative target is completed.
+   - Similar to `onImperativeStep`, but it is triggered when an imperative target completes.
+If multiple targets are expected to complete, you can use `on${targetName}End` instead.
+For example, `onWidthEnd` is called when the `width` target gets completed.

 12. **active**
 This is only property.
 It indicates that the target is in an inactive state and is ready to be executed.